Expert Reviews – Murchison Falls NP

 4/5

-This highly rewarding national park – which lies some five hours’ drive northwest of the capital Kampala – is both Uganda’s largest and oldest conservation area, occupying just under 4,000 square kilometres in the far west of the country.
+This highly rewarding national park – which lies some six hours’ drive northwest of the capital Kampala – is both Uganda’s largest and oldest conservation area, occupying just under 4,000 square kilometres in the far west of the country.
 It is named for the impressive cataract formed where the waters of the Victoria Nile squeeze through an eight-metre-wide gorge on their way downstream to Lake Albert, the shores of which also lie within the park.
 The park is bisected from east to west by this river, and it is from the southern side that a loop road offers access to the top of the falls.
 However, this southern sector, which consists primarily of dense bush and can be plagued by tsetse flies, is relatively unproductive for other wildlife.
-The northern sector, by contrast, consists of more open savannah and the game-viewing is excellent.
-During my recent visit, elephant, buffalo and the endemic Rothschild’s giraffe were all abundant, while antelope in impressive numbers included hartebeest, waterbuck, kob and the largest population of oribi I’ve encountered anywhere in Africa.
-The park has a good reputation for predators, with both lion and leopard being seen daily during my visit, (although not by me) and spotted hyena calling at night.
+The northern sector, by contrast, consists of more open savannah and the game viewing is excellent.
+During my recent visit, elephant, buffalo and the localised Rothschild’s giraffe were all abundant, while antelope in impressive numbers included hartebeest, waterbuck, kob and the largest population of oribi I’ve encountered anywhere in Africa.
+The park has a good reputation for predators, with both lion and leopard being seen daily during my visit (although not by me), and spotted hyena calling at night.

-Visitors should be aware that a car ferry transports vehicles between the southern and northern sectors, and should thus time their game drives accordingly: a slow morning start from a lodge in the southern sector could leave you at the back of a queue when heading to the northern sector; conversely, a late return may leave you missing the last ferry and stranded on the wrong side.
 Perhaps the park’s most rewarding activity is a boat cruise on the river, with various options departing from beside the ferry crossing.
 Head east, upstream, for general riverbank game viewing, including large numbers of hippos and crocs, plus a great view of the falls.
 Head west, downstream, for your best chance of seeing a shoebill, perhaps Africa’s most sought-after bird, and a denizen of the papyrus swamps at the Lake Albert Delta.
 Birdlife is extremely rich throughout the park, including in the adjoining Budongo Forest reserve to the south, where there is also chimp tracking and a full range of other primates.

 Expert